lzx551402/GL3D/example/README.md

 ## visualize.py

-An example tool for visualizing the geometric labels or reconstruction results.
+An example tool for visualizing geometric labels or reconstruction results.

 Visualize image keypoints.
 ```